etesync/android/README.md

 EteSync is licensed under the [GPLv3 License](LICENSE).

-EteSync's source code is based on [DAVdroid](https://www.davx5.com) and adjusted to work with the EteSync protocol.
+EteSync's source code was originally based on [DAVdroid](https://www.davx5.com) but the codebases has since diverged quite significantly.

 Third Party Libraries
 =====================